debops/debops/docs/defaults-configuration.rst

   (``absent``).
 If not specified, defaults to ``present``.

 ``force``
-  Bool.
+  Boolean.
 If present and set to ``True``, allows you to remove a Volume Group if it has any Logical Volumes present.

 ``pesize``